DataCanvasIO/Hypernets/docs/source/hypermodels.rst

 HyperModel
 =============

-HyperModel is an abstract class that needs to implement a dedicated HyperModel for different frameworks or domains.
-HyperModel explore hyper-parameters sample from Searcher, fit and evaluate Estimator, then reward the metric score to Searcher for optimization.
-The figure below shows HyperModel search sequence.
+HyperModel is the core element of the Hypernets architecture.
+It is a high-level interface which can access the defined search space and the training data to perform model search and model training.
+The figure below shows the HyperModel search sequence.
+For every loop, the `HyperModel` explores hyperparameter samples from `Searcher`, calls the `Estimator` to perform fitting and evaluation operations, then updates the metric score to `Searcher` for further optimization.

 .. image:: images/hyper_model_search_sequence.png
    :width: 600